LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data.md

 >3.
 In the search box, type in "Display field not found" to locate all records missing 099$b
 >4.
 Click the magnifying glass icon.
 A pop up window will indicate the number of records selected that match your criteria.
 Click OK.
 >5.
 Click on Export Selected.
 A pop up window indicate that your selected records have been extracted.
 Click OK.
 >6.
-In the new MarcEditor, go to Tools → Call Number tools → Cuttering Tools → Generate Cutters {: .checklist}
+A new MarcEditor window will open.
+Note the temporary file name at the top of the editor window indicating this file is distinct from your main file.
+In the new MarcEditor, go to Tools → Call Number tools → Cuttering Tools → Generate Cutters.
+> 7. In the field box enter 099 and click Process
+> 8. Check your results by using Find All =099
+> 9. Select File → Save.
+A pop up window will indicate your extracted data with edits has been saved back into your main file.
+Click OK.
+{: .checklist}

 ## Save and Compile